 Can a company in a Free Trade Zone be wholly foreign-owned?

-- Yes, a Malta company can be wholly foreign-owned since it is subjected to the same requirement of a regular limited liability company.
-There is no nationality or residence requirement for directors in a Malta Limited Liability Company.
+- Yes, a Malaysian company can be wholly foreign-owned.
+However, it will be subjected to the same requirement of a regular limited liability company.
+This means that the company will still have to employ a director who resides in Malaysia.

 What countries have free trade zones?

-- Many countries all over the world have free trade zones.
-Some of these countries include Malta, China, Lithuania, Germany and Malaysia.
+- There are many countries around the world that have free trade zones.
+Some of these include Malta, China, Lithuania, Germany and Malaysia.